kunalraykar30/Helm_Jenkins/README.md

 ```
 ## Installation of Jenkins using Helm

 Here before installation the jenkins I have modified the values of jenkins charts as per my requirements.
-The modified chart file is present in this repo.
-The values file on my jenkins makes use of Nodeport and you can access the jenkins on port - 32323
+Below parameters has been modified by me in the jenkins.values before installation of the jenkins
+  adminPassword: "admin"
+  serviceType: NodePort
+  nodePort: 32323
-The password for admin is "admin".
-Once the jenkins chart is stalled many K8s resouces will be created by the tiller.
-It will take some for objects to come up.
+The password for admin is "admin" and NodePort server is used instead of the ClusterIP service.
+Once the jenkins chart is installed many K8s resouces will be created by the tiller.
+It will take sometime for objects to come up.
 ```
 # helm inspect values stable/jenkins > /tmp/jenkins.values
 # vi /tmp/jenkins.values